 Ageism in the job interview and hiring process affects most candidates after the age of 50.
 Why do employers exhibit ageism?
 Do they just dislike people over the age of 50?
 No, it has little or nothing to do with a personal dislike of older people.
-It has everything to do with the 4 reasons for ageism through every employer’s head when interviewing an older worker.
+It has everything to do with the four reasons for ageism potentially going through an employer’s head when interviewing an older worker.

 The first reason for ageism is every employer likes to believe their new hire will work there for 20 years or more.
 Of course, they are deluding themselves and ignoring all of the HR surveys.
 The average tenure for any employee is less than 3 years.

 The employer wants to know how much longer you will work before you retire.
 The employer wants to hire the position once and not have to replace the position a short time later.
 They aren’t allowed to ask the question without incurring the risk of a discrimination complaint.
 However, the thought is still in their heads.